 PROFILE: As the philanthropic arm of its corporate sister John Deere, famous for making tractors and farm equipment, the John Deere Foundation focuses its efforts on creating an environment in which robust, high-tech agriculture can thrive.
 In the global development space, the John Deere Foundation is a relatively small funder.
 However, John Deere has financial and charitable interests abroad and invests in international development projects that align with its strategic interests — namely, strengthening education, reducing hunger, and providing disaster relief in the developing world.

 Although the John Deere Foundation awards international grants through its Education and Disaster Relief programs, the programs do not reflect a heavy global focus.
-As a result, global development grantseekers are advised to focus on the foundation's Solutions of World Hunger strategy.
+As a result, global development grantseekers are advised to focus on the foundation's world hunger strategy.

 The John Deere Foundation's grant application process is not straightforward, but grantseekers can fill out a quick questionnaire to determine grant eligibility.
 However, this is of little use for those who have not been invited to apply for a grant.
 The best bet for potential grantseekers here is to reach out to the foundation to cultivate a relationship in the hopes of being invited to apply for a grant.
 Please note that the foundation imposes geographic restrictions on its grantmaking.